trivial-gamekit's future27 May 2019

 above games for their trust in

 gamekit.
-Any jam is quite a stress and having
+Any jam is a stress and having solid

-solid tools during this time is quite important.
+tools during this time is very important.
 Thank you for giving

 I’ve received a couple questions about